Seahawks safety Jamal Adams suffers shoulder injury, keeping him out of second half of win over 49ers

 “He was hurt about the injury, but at the end of the day when I came off the field he was the first person to congratulate me,” Diggs said.
 “That’s the type of relationship me and him have.”

-Ryan Neal filled in for Adams and likely would do so for as long as Adams would be out.
+Ryan Neal filled in for Adams and likely would do so for as long as Adams is out.

-It may also mean a slightly different role for Diggs, who said he has to take on more of a leadership role when Adams is out.
+It may mean a different role for Diggs, who said he has to take on more of a leadership role when Adams is out.

 “When he leaves I have to bring a little bit more energy,” Diggs said.
 “He’s definitely the Energizer Bunny.
-He’s the tone-setter and I think when I realized he was down it was just like ‘OK, I got to help pick the guys up.”
+He’s the tone-setter, and I think when I realized he was down it was just like ‘OK, I got to help pick the guys up.'”

 Redemption for Dunlap

-Defensive end Carlos Dunlap made the game-saving play when he batted a Jimmy Garoppolo pass on fourth down with 18 seconds left.
-In the third quarter, he also sacked Garoppolo for a safety on a third down, Seattle’s only sack of the day.
+Defensive end Carlos Dunlap made the game-saving play when he batted down a Jimmy Garoppolo pass on fourth down with 18 seconds left.
+In the third quarter, he also sacked Garoppolo for a safety on a third down, the Seahawks’ only sack of the day.

-It was the first full sack of the season for Dunlap, who has seen his playing time diminish greatly the past few weeks —- he played just four snaps Monday against Washington, his fewest in any game since snap counts are available in 2012.
+It was the first full sack of the season for Dunlap, who has seen his playing time diminish greatly the past few weeks.
+He played just four snaps Monday against Washington, his fewest in any game since snap counts became available in 2012.

 Dunlap said the team has “communicated” a new role for him, though he declined to go into specific details other than to intimate that the team’s objective is to keep him fresher by playing him less.